 - Lining of the eyelids and the nail beds may look less pink than normal

 - Children experiencing red blood cell destruction may become jaundiced (yellowing of the skin or eyes) and have dark tea or cola-colored urine

 Children with severe anemia may have additional signs and symptoms:

 - Swollen hands and feet

-If your child shows any of these symptoms or signs, see your pediatrician.
-A simple blood count can diagnose anemia in most cases.
+If your child shows any of these signs or symptoms, please see your pediatrician.

-- Make sure your older child eats a well-balanced diet with foods that contain iron.
+Feed older children a well-balanced diet with foods that contain iron.
 Many grains and cereals have added iron (check labels to be sure).
-Other good sources of iron include egg yolks, red meat, potatoes, tomatoes, molasses, and raisins.
-Also, to increase the iron in your family's diet, use the fruit pulp in juices, and cook potatoes with the skins on.
+Other good sources of iron include red meat, egg yolks, potatoes, tomatoes, beans, molasses, and raisins.
+See Pump Up the Diet with Iron.

 Encourage the whole family to eat citrus fruits or eat other foods high in Vitamin C to increase the body's absorption of iron.
 Although green vegetables contain lots of iron, the iron from many vegetables comes in a form that is difficult for your body to absorb, but Vitamin C can help!

 How can I manage anemia if my child has an inherited red blood cell disorder?